 Home The Society Assemblies and Groups ERS Assembly 5: Airway diseases, asthma, COPD and chronic cough

-Secretary: Lena Uller
+Chair: Lena Uller

 The airway pharmacology and treatment Group consists of 466 members and has a truly translational research focus.
 Most airway and lung diseases are not cured and treatment is often through pharmacological agents.
 Historically, the airway pharmacology and treatment Group has focused on the pharmacology of drugs used in asthma and COPD therapy and the development of scientific rationales for new drug development.
 Thus, it covers all aspects of drug development from basic science through animal models, to phase 1-3 clinical trials.
 This area has involved collaboration between clinicians, pharmacologists and more recently molecular biologists and biochemists.

 There is further interest in bronchodilator drugs, therapies targeting cough, anti-inflammatory therapies and therapies aimed at tissue remodelling in chronic lung disease.
 In all of these areas, the investigation of the correlation between the pulmonary pharmacokinetics and pharmacodynamics is essential, ensuring the group has a strong interest in studies on drug deposition and delivery through (innovative) delivery devices.
 Finally, cooperation with experts in infectious diseases exists due to increasing use of antibiotics for lung disease.

 Our mission is the advancement and dissemination of knowledge on the mechanisms and therapeutic and monitoring strategies in airway inflammation and hyperresponsiveness.